snuq/SnuSlideshowGenerator/Readme.md

 * Selecting an image or video:
    Grab the image to rearrange it in the sequence of images.
-   The slideshow generator panel will change to give settings for that specific slide.
+   A 'Slideshow Image' panel will be visible in the sidebar, this will give settings for the selected slide.
    * Rotation allows the rotation of the image in 90 degree increments, use this if the image is rotated wrong in the 3d view.
    * A group of buttons for moving the slide are available:
       "|<<" - Will move the slide to the beginning of the slideshow.